 Section 2.
 Nomination for Membership.

 The nominee and at least one of the nominators must separately certify the accuracy and completeness of the nominee form.
-At least one of the nominators shall certify in writing to the Membership Committee that, based on his or her knowledge of the nominee and the nominee’s practice, the nominee, in the considered opinion of the nominator, is qualified to be a member of the Council.
-In addition, at least one of the nominators must be able to state in his or her letter in support of the nominee that he or she has known the nominee for at least two years.
+Both of the nominators shall certify in a written letter of recommendation to the Membership Committee that, based on his or her knowledge of the nominee and the nominee’s practice, the nominee, in the considered opinion of the nominator, is qualified to be a member of the Council.
+In addition, at least one of the nominators must be able to state in his or her letter of recommendation of the nominee that he or she has known the nominee for at least two years.
 Once so certified, the nomination shall be forwarded to the Chair of the Membership Committee or the Chair’s designee.

 A nomination for membership shall be on a form prescribed by the Board of Directors, but additional information from the nominator should be furnished, upon request, so the Membership Committee and the Board of Directors have whatever information they require to determine the nominee’s qualifications.